 - ½ cup grated pear approx 1 pear, 175g

 - ¼ cup maple syrup

-- 4tbsp caramel (I used leftover from banoffee pie - see link above - or use dulce de leche or as you prefer)
+- 4 tablespoon caramel I used leftover from banoffee pie - see link above - or use dulce de leche or as you prefer

 - Preheat the oven to 350F/175C.